<img alt="" src="https://secure.cold5road.com/218968.png" style="display:none;"> Skip to main content

 Replace/rewrite

-The third and most expensive option is to completely replace your current legacy mainframe and migrate all data and applications to the cloud.
-This is the most time-consuming strategy of the options available, but it means you’re prepared for future technological developments and progress with a 100% cloud-native operational approach.
+The third and most expensive option is to completely replace your current legacy mainframe and migrate all data and applications to the cloud

 Of course, there are many things to consider when it comes to a successful mainframe modernization strategy.
-Knowing what factors will affect your modernization, and being prepared for them, can make the process simpler and more streamlined.
+Knowing what factors will affect your modernization and being prepared for them can make the process simpler and more streamlined.

 1. Stakeholder alignment

 You need to understand and ensure that stakeholder alignment happens in relation to technical and business goals to meet organizational outcomes.
-It shouldn’t be about adopting new tech for the sake of it but focusing on how it can transform your business and help you meet your goals.
+It shouldn’t be about adopting new tech for the sake of it but instead focusing on how it can transform your business and help you meet your goals.
 Ensure you align varying needs and wants from different areas of your organization.

 2. Changing culture